 Chase launches new United Quest card with up to 100,000 bonus miles

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.
+Here’s our full advertising policy: How we make money.

 We always love when banks issue new travel credit cards.
 Even if they’re not stunning deals, it’s still great when our options for collecting miles and points increase.

-The New United Quest℠ Card, however, is a good deal.
+The United Quest℠ Card, however, is a good deal.
 It’s actually a no-brainer deal — and I haven’t said that about a new card in quite a while.
 The card’s ongoing benefits beat all other United credit cards in nearly every category — and its sign-up bonus is one of the best airline credit card bonuses at the moment.

 Here’s a quick rundown of this new card.